 The good news, says Dr. Schidlow, is that the care team is able to identify the condition and create a treatment plan even before the baby is born.

-“One of our most important goals as fetal cardiologists is to help families prepare to care for a child with a congenital heart defect.
+“One of our most important goals as prenatal cardiologists is to help families prepare to care for a child with a congenital heart defect.
 We want families to understand the diagnosis and the treatment plan, and we want to answer as many questions as possible before the baby is born,” says Dr. Schidlow.
 “It brings a lot of comfort when families know what to expect.”

 When Penelope arrived about 20 weeks later in June 2016, everyone was ready.
-Dr. Schidlow used telemedicine to consult with physicians in Fredericksburg where Penelope was born to re-confirm the diagnosis and begin care.
+Dr. Schidlow used telehealth to consult with physicians in Fredericksburg where Penelope was born to re-confirm the diagnosis and begin care.

 At about 2 months old, Penelope began struggling to eat and her growth slowed.
 She also needed medication to help alleviate the extra fluid on her lungs.
 It was just as Dr. Schidlow predicted, Allison recalls.
 It was time for Penelope’s heart surgery.